 Donations are deductible per IRS rules for a 501c3 charity EIN 20-3891132.

-For information on what it takes to be a Southwestern Oregon Veterans Outreach, SOVO volunteer visit their office in the Pony Village Mall Ste 212.
+For information on what it takes to be a Southwestern Oregon Veterans Outreach, SOVO volunteer visit the office in the Pony Village Mall Ste 212.
 Monday through Friday, or email them at email@example.com.

 Don’t miss a thing!
 Sign up for our FREE newsletter

-(SOVO) was formed to help bridge the gap between what is available and what is needed to assist in meeting the needs of our veterans and their family to receive the benefits that are due them for their service to our country.
-Coos County Oregon has more than 7,000 veterans and one County Veterans Service Officer.
+(SOVO) helps bridge the gap between what is available and what is needed to assist in meeting the needs of our veterans and their families.
+SOVO helps ensure that veterans receive the benefits they are due for their service to our country.
+Coos County, Oregon has approximately 6000 veterans and one County Veterans Service Officer.